stacs-cp/AutoIG/scripts/testScript/testreadme.md

 After all tests are run, the script also outputs the number of passed tests / the number of failed tests, as well as time taken to run all of them.

-This is one of the same test script which will eventuall be integrated into the automated CI pipeline in GitHub, but is used manually for now.
+This is one of the same test script which will eventuall be integrated into the automated CI pipeline in GitHub, but can also be used manually.

 An example contents of a test may look like: